pnp/blog/content/post/azure-devops-workload-identity-federation/index.md

 The Service Principal must first be **authorized** to access the necessary resources.
 It can be done using the usual methods, such as the Azure Portal, Microsoft CLI, PowerShell, or PnP PowerShell.

-Click the **"Manage Service Principal"** link on the Service Connection page to navigate to the **App Registration** page in Azure.
+To navigate to the **App Registration** page in Azure, click the **"Manage Service Principal"** link on the Service Connection page.
 Here, you can find all the necessary details to grant the Service Principal access to APIs.

 ![Manage Service Principal](./images/manageServicePrincipal.png)